Diploma in Coaching | Redlands Counselling and Training

 - Work within an ethical framework for independent coaching practice

-- Apply a relational approach to coaching practice
+- Develop and apply a relational approach to your coaching practice

-- Apply understanding of diversity to coaching practice
+- Integrate an informed understanding of diversity into your coaching work

 - Support clients to cope with life’s challenges and to engage with opportunities to flourish

-- Apply a coherent body of knowledge and skills to enhance coaching practice
+- Apply a coherent body of knowledge and skills to enhance your coaching practice

-- Use reflective practice to develop and inform coaching work
+- Engage in reflective practice to continually develop and refine your coaching work

 Entry Requirements